AmreetaSengupta/Embedded-Interface-Design/Project 1/README.md

   - Flush the privileges table, allowing the changes made in the previous step to take effect suing the following command:
      - FLUSH PRIVILEGES;
   - Use Ctrl+C to exit MariaDB
+  - The user needs to update the Login Details (i.e. username and password) in the code before running it.
-- we also need QT which is a software library for GUI development and we need PyQT, for developing QT software in linux using Python. install these libraries using the following commands
+- We also need QT which is a software library for GUI development and we need PyQT, for developing QT software in linux using Python. install these libraries using the following commands
   - sudo apt-get install qt5-default pyqt5-dev pyqt5-dev-tools
   - sudo apt-get install qttools5-dev-tools